aspnet/Tooling/known-issues-vs2017-preview.md

 ## ASP.NET Core 2.0 and Web Tools Known Issues

-### Warning in the error list about Microsoft.Composition 1.0.27 getting restored in a way that may cause compatibility problems
+### Warning in the error list that Microsoft.Composition 1.0.27 was restored in a way that may cause compatibility problems

 * #### Issue:
 When you create a new ASP.NET Core 2.0 project using the Web Application template with 'Individual User Accounts' authentication, or when you use scaffolding to add Minimal Dependencies to an ASP.NET Core 2.0 project created using the Empty template, you get a warning in the error list about Microsoft.Composition 1.0.27 getting restored in a way that may cause compatibility problems.